Add to Technorati Favorites My Zimbio

 In tenth grade my US History teacher asked an extra credit question - What is the date US Presidents are inaugurated?
 Easy.
 January 20th.
 Well, actually until 1937 it was March 4th but the 1933 ratification of the Twentieth Amendment changed the start date of the term.
 But I digress.
 Why did I know this arcane fact in tenth grade?
 Because my birthday is January 20th and little facts like presidents getting sworn in on your birthday tend to stick.
 So "yippee" for me I got the extra credit.
 The only one supposedly to ever get it on that question.
 Ever!

 We just had a huge January 20th.
 President Obama was sworn in and the country celebrated and hope spread over the land.
 It was a historic day full of pomp and circumstance and a general feeling of great things to come.
 On that very same day I turned forty.
-I have never been one to have a birthday and get all wigged out over a number and forty was going to be no different.

 Continue reading...